Birmingham Hit and Run Accident Lawyers

-Unfortunately, the perpetrator can not always be located.
-When this happens, your injury lawyer can help you file a hit and run claim with your own insurance company.
-Depending on your plan, your insurance may cover a decent portion of your expenses.
+Even when the perpetrator cannot be located, your injury lawyer can help you file a hit and run claim with your own insurance company.
+Depending on your plan, your insurance may cover some or all of your expenses.
 Your lawyer will guide you through the process and help you make the most beneficial decision for your situation.

 In the event that the at-fault party is found, an injury lawyer will oversee the filing of your injury claim, negotiate the terms of a settlement, or, when necessary, take your claim to court.
 The compensation that you are eligible to recover is linked to the extent of your injuries and related-expensed.
 With a lawyer fighting on your behalf, you can feel confident that the settlement that you are offered is fair.

 Why Hire Farris, Riley & Pitt, LLP to Handle My Case?